Esri/awesome-arcgis-developers/README.md

 ## Cartographic generalization

 - [Distillery](http://shancarter.github.io/distillery/): web application to simplify and project TopoJSON.
-- [Feature Service Layer](https://developers.arcgis.com/rest/services-reference/enterprise/query-feature-service-layer-.htm): the `maxAllowableOffset` parameter can be used for generalizing geometries returned by the Query operation.
+- [Feature Service Layer](https://developers.arcgis.com/rest/services-reference/enterprise/query-feature-service-layer-.htm): the `maxAllowableOffset` parameter can be used for generalizing geometries returned by the `query` operation.
 - [Generalize method](https://bit.ly/2VNPkuO): GeometryEngine can produce a geometry with fewer vertices programatically.
 Several APIs supports it: JavaScript, iOS, Android, .NET, Qt and Java.
 - [PostGIS ST_Simplify](https://postgis.net/docs/ST_Simplify.html): this operation returns a "simplified" version of the given geometry using the Douglas-Peucker algorithm.